reggiepangilinan/mywebsite/docs/guards/README.md

 - **Zero Maintenance** - Guards auto-update when SITE_CONFIG changes
 - **Regression Prevention** - Impossible to accidentally add hardcoded values
 - **Real-time Feedback** - ESLint shows issues as you type
-- **Documentation Integrity** - All internal documentation links validated automatically
+- **Documentation Integrity** - All internal documentation links validated and no orphaned documents
 - **CI/CD Ready** - One command validates everything (`npm run guards`)

 Your site configuration is fully centralized and protected! 🛡️